pravega/pravega/documentation/src/docs/controller-service.md

 in-memory cache that each stream store maintains.
 It caches retrieved metadata per stream so that there is maximum one copy of the data per stream in the cache.
-There are two in-memory caches: _A cache of multiple stream objects in the store_ and _ache properties of a stream in the stream object_.
+There are two in-memory caches: _A cache of multiple stream objects in the store_ and _cache properties of a stream in the stream object_.

 We have introduced a concept of operation context and at the start of